shashmitha46/flipkart-clone/README.md

 # flipkart-clone
-This is the flipkart clone
+This is the clone of frontend of flipkart